lamloom-maker/healthcare-data-preprocessing-sas/README.md

-Healthcare Data Preparation & Analytics using SAS Project Overview

-This project demonstrates end-to-end healthcare data preparation and exploratory analytics using SAS, focusing on diabetes-related health indicators.
-The goal is to improve data quality, ensure analytical readiness, and generate reliable insights that support data-driven decision-making in healthcare analytics environments.

-Dataset

-The dataset consists of medical records for several hundred patients and includes structured healthcare indicators such as:

-Cholesterol levels

-Glucose measurements

-Blood pressure

-Body measurements (e.g., BMI-related attributes)

-Demographic features

-The data represents a realistic healthcare analytics scenario where data quality and consistency are critical.

-Key Objectives

-Clean and preprocess raw healthcare data for analytical use.

-Assess missing values and data completeness across medical indicators.

-Perform exploratory statistical analysis to understand data distributions and relationships.

-Prepare a structured dataset suitable for reporting and downstream modeling.

-Methods & Techniques (SAS)

-Data Import & Inspection:
-PROC IMPORT, PROC CONTENTS, PROC PRINT

-Data Quality Assessment:
-Missing value analysis using CMISS

-Exploratory Data Analysis:
-PROC MEANS, PROC FREQ, PROC CORR

-Visual Exploration:
-Histograms and summary plots using PROC SGPLOT

-How to Run

-Ensure the dataset is located at: data/diabetes_upd.csv

-Execute the SAS script:
+# Healthcare Data Preparation & Exploratory Analytics (SAS)

+This project demonstrates an end-to-end **healthcare data preprocessing and exploratory analytics** workflow using **SAS**, focused on diabetes-related health indicators.
+It highlights the ability to transform raw medical data into a clean, analysis-ready format and extract meaningful insights to support **data-driven healthcare decision-making**.

+---

+## Problem Statement
+Healthcare datasets often suffer from missing values, inconsistent formats, and noisy measurements.
+Without a structured preprocessing and exploration pipeline, analytics results and downstream predictive models can be unreliable or misleading.

+This project addresses how to:
+- assess healthcare data quality and completeness,
+- clean and standardize medical indicators,
+- perform exploratory statistical analysis,
+- prepare the dataset for future predictive modeling and reporting.

+---

+## Dataset
+The dataset consists of medical records for several hundred patients and includes:
+- Glucose, cholesterol, and blood pressure measurements
+- Body measurements (e.g., BMI or related indicators)
+- Demographic attributes

+> **Note:** The dataset is not included in this repository due to privacy and licensing constraints.

+---

+## Key Questions
+- Is the dataset sufficiently complete for analytics or modeling?
+- Which health indicators show notable statistical patterns?
+- Are there missing-data patterns that may bias analysis results?

+---

+## Approach
+1. **Data import and inspection** (structure, variable types, samples)
+2. **Missing value analysis** and completeness assessment
+3. **Data cleaning and standardization**
+4. **Exploratory statistical analysis**
+5. **Frequency and correlation analysis**
+6. **Basic visual exploration** (distributions and histograms)

+---

+## Methods (SAS Procedures)
+- `PROC IMPORT`, `PROC CONTENTS`, `PROC PRINT`
+- Missing value analysis using `CMISS`
+- `PROC MEANS`, `PROC FREQ`, `PROC CORR`
+- `PROC SGPLOT` for visual exploration

+---

+## How to Run
+1. Place the dataset in:
+data/diabetes_upd.csv

+2. Run the SAS script:
    data_preprocessing.sas

+---

+## Outputs
+The project produces:
+- A structured, analysis-ready healthcare dataset
+- Descriptive statistics and frequency tables
+- Correlation analysis between health indicators
+- Visual summaries to support exploratory insights

+---

+## Project Relevance
+This project reflects real-world healthcare analytics workflows where **data quality and EDA** are critical before:
+- building predictive or risk models,
+- delivering insights to stakeholders,
+- developing dashboards or decision-support tools.

+It demonstrates practical experience in **healthcare data preprocessing, statistical analysis, and analytical thinking using SAS**.

+---

+## Next Steps
+- Apply imputation strategies for missing values
+- Develop a baseline predictive model (e.g., diabetes risk classification)
+- Summarize findings for non-technical stakeholders in a report or dashboard

+---

-Tools & Technologies
+## Tools

-SAS
+- SAS

-CSV datasets
+- CSV dataset

-Healthcare structured data

-Key Skills Demonstrated

-Healthcare data preprocessing using SAS

-Data cleaning and transformation

-Exploratory data analysis (EDA)

-Statistical summaries and correlation analysis

-Preparing analytics-ready datasets

-Working with sensitive, structured healthcare data

-Outcome

-The project produces a cleaned and structured healthcare dataset along with statistical insights that support healthcare analytics reporting and serve as a foundation for further predictive modeling and analysis.